 A.A.
 International Studies – Rose State College

 University of Oklahoma, Biola University, Southwestern Baptist Theological Seminary, Golden Gate Baptist Theological Seminary.

--Adjunct Professor (online) at Eternity Bible College – Hermeneutics; Worldview & Apologetics; Minor Prophets; Biblical Theology of the Old Testament
+-Associate Professor at Eternity Bible College – Hermeneutics; New Testament Backgrounds; Pentateuch; Worldview & Apologetics; Minor Prophets; Biblical Theology of the Old Testament

--Lecturer at Oklahoma Baptist University – Old Testament History and Literature; Eschatology in Christian Thought
+-Lecturer (SP 2020) at Oklahoma Baptist University – Old Testament History and Literature; Eschatology in Christian Thought

 Research & Writing